bholt/alembic-authorea/Reviewer A.md

 Section 4.2.2 (second paragraph) now cites DSWP in reference to similar techniques which partition the dependence graph.

-> 1) One thing that is not clear is whether individual statements in a program must only be part of one region...
+> One thing that is not clear is whether individual statements in a program must only be part of one region...
-> 2) Are regions intended to be contiguous chunks of code? ...
+> Are regions intended to be contiguous chunks of code? ...

 The first few paragraphs of Section 4.2 attempt to establish how instructions are placed in a single, contiguous region by design, which means they cannot overlap, that instructions are only ever moved to the previous region, and that lifting these restrictions is simply left for future work.

-> 3) Instruction hoisting isn't done until code is generated, correct?
+> Instruction hoisting isn't done until code is generated, correct?
 What if two regions are extended based on incompatible hoisting decisions?

 The penultimate paragraph in 4.2.3 now explains this.

+> Figure 1b is never really explained.
+It appears to be a standard dependence graph, with one node per statement, but the node labels do not make it clear which statement each node represents.

+Now explained in 4.2.2, pararaph 2.